 Consider the two use cases of a postal service with hand-written addresses, and HMRC dealing with large volumes of hand-written corporation tax forms CT600 (and all its supplemental forms) that cannot be submitted electronically.
 In both situations, with properly trained handwriting recognition systems, both accuracy and speed of processing can be greatly increased.
 Thinking about your business; can you identify areas where large volumes of handwriting need to be processed?

 Pattern recognition; analysis of complex and often complicated symptoms

-ML has made huge advancements in recent times that by combining pattern/symptom recognition engines with natural language processing systems, large parts of first line customer services can be automated, given a significant amount of cases are of comparatively simple nature.
-This is often implemented as chat bots on an organisation’s support website.
+ML has made huge advancements in recent times by combining pattern/symptom recognition engines with natural language processing systems, large parts of first-line customer services can be automated, given a significant amount of cases are of a comparatively simple nature.
+This is often implemented as chatbots on an organisation’s support website.
 Being capable of handling mundane and often repetitive support requests with (very) acceptable natural language capabilities, customers often don’t realise they are chatting with an automated system.
-Ethical and workforce issues aside, ML backed chat bots can actually increase the customer experience with support staff not being bogged down by mundane and repetitive support issues but instead dealing with the intellectually more interesting and challenging complex issues.
+Ethical and workforce issues aside, ML backed chatbots can actually increase the customer experience with support staff not being bogged down by mundane and repetitive support issues but instead dealing with the intellectually more interesting and challenging complex issues.

 ML is starting to be applied everywhere

 We have all but given you a glimpse into the world of Machine Learning – we intentionally avoid referring to AI: While AI is as much or as little useful as ML, it is much less applicable to a broad spectrum of business use cases than Machine Learning.
 Not surprisingly, Machine Learning starts to make its way into virtually any aspect of business IT.